Vatican Gardens tour – is it worth it? All you need to know

 - See some of the most splendid formal flower beds, statues and other interesting features such as relaxing fountains and sculptures

-– Added bonus – tickets also include entry to the Vatican Museums and St Peter’s Basilica
+- Added bonus – tickets (see on this website) also include entry to the Vatican Museums and St Peter’s Basilica

 Advantages of a guided tour of the Vatican Gardens